 Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

-Held Here: Presence in Profile is a series highlighting the artists, entrepreneurs, and visionaries who continue to shape Macon’s cultural identity.
-Each subject is someone who didn’t just leave a mark—they planted roots.
-Through their work, presence, and persistence, they’ve helped preserve the city’s creative spirit for the next generation.
+Held Here: Presence in Profile is a series highlighting the artists, archivists, entrepreneurs, and visionaries who have shaped Macon’s cultural identity.
+Each subject is someone who planted roots and, through their work and presence, have helped preserve the city’s creative spirit for the next generation.

 This installment features Kirk West, longtime tour manager and photographer for the Allman Brothers Band (ABB), co-founder of Macon’s Big House Museum, and a tireless documentarian of Southern Rock history.
 From the blues clubs of Chicago to the back roads of Georgia, West has spent decades behind the lens and behind the scenes—building an archive, telling stories, and keeping that Southern Rock legacy humming.